-interview
+job interview

-Let's start with the personality questions:
+Let's start with the questions about personality:

 • What would be the title of your autobiography?